BuchiEnechukwu/Depression-prediction/README.md

 - Depression was more prevalent among younger adults, females, and those with chronic illness or limited physical activity
 - Lack of healthcare access and unhealthy behaviours (e.g., heavy drinking) were also associated with increased depression risk
-- The logistic regression model achieved reasonable predictive power, with an ROC AUC of approximately 0.74
+- The logistic regression model achieved reasonable predictive power, with an ROC AUC of approximately 0.78

-## Visualisations

-Charts and graphs include:
-- Distribution of depression by age group and gender
-- Correlation heatmaps of selected features
-- ROC curve of the logistic regression model

 ## Challenges and Learnings